Getting let go from my job was the best thing for my career so far

 Instead of running from my vulnerability, I embraced it for the first time.
 I started taking classes in an acting intensive and enrolled in a writing workshop.
 I reached out to my network, pitching myself as a writer, and started submitting ideas to editors I saw posting calls on Twitter.
 I was surprised by how even just a little momentum after a career shift made me more willing to take risks.

 It has been a little less than a year since I got let go.
 In that time, I have gotten bylines, become a more comfortable performer, and finished a TV pilot outline.
-All because I got pushed out of my comfort zone.
-I’ve also had my writing submissions turned down, I haven’t received callbacks after auditions, and I’ve gotten notes about flaws in my scripts.
+All because I was pushed out of my comfort zone.
+I’ve also had my writing submissions turned down, not received callbacks after auditions, and gotten notes about flaws in my scripts.
 Yes, it still hurts when I get rejected, but less and less so each time.

 This isn’t to say that people should up and quit their jobs.
 I was privileged to take my time finding a new role because I’d been able to save some money and receive unemployment.
 What I want people to take from this is the fact that I had to lose my job in order to realize that fear was preventing me from working toward my goals and defining my life on my own terms.
 Don’t wait to find that out for yourself.